Lunar lander: 2025

 Firefly Aerospace's lunar lander Blue Ghost Mission 1, carrying NASA-sponsored experiments and commercial payloads as a part of Commercial Lunar Payload Services program to Mare Crisium, was launched on 15 January 2025 on a Falcon 9 launch vehicle with Hakuto-R Mission 2 and successfully landed on 2 March 2025.

 The second mission of the Hakuto-R program by ispace, Hakuto-R Mission 2, carrying the RESILIENCE lunar lander and TENACIOUS micro rover, was launched on 15 January 2025 on a Falcon 9 launch vehicle with Blue Ghost M1 lander.
 Landing is expected in Mare Frigoris around May–June 2025.
 Hakuto-R Mission 2 apparently crashed during its landing attempt on 5 June 2025.

 Intuitive Machines's lunar lander IM-2, carrying NASA-sponsored experiments and commercial rovers (Yaoki, AstroAnt, Micro-Nova and MAPP LV1) and payloads as a part of Commercial Lunar Payload Services program to Mons Mouton, was launched on 27 February 2025 on a Falcon 9 launch vehicle with Brokkr-2 and Lunar Trailblazer.
 IM-2 landed on 6 March 2025.
 The spacecraft was intact after touchdown but resting on its side, thereby complicating its planned science and technology demonstration mission; this outcome is similar to what occurred with the company's IM-1 Odysseus spacecraft in 2024.
 On March 13, Intuitive Machines shared that, like on the IM-1 mission, the Athena's altimeter had failed during landing, leaving its onboard computer without an accurate altitude reading.
 As a result, the spacecraft struck a plateau, tipped over, and skidded across the lunar surface, rolling once or twice before settling inside the crater.
 The company's CEO compared it to a baseball player sliding into a base.
 During the slide, the spacecraft rolled once or twice, before coming to rest inside the crater.
 The impact also kicked up regolith that coated the solar panels in dust, further degrading their performance.

-Japan's ispace (not to be confused with China's i-Space) attempted a lunar soft-landing on 5 June 2025.
+Japan's ispace attempted a lunar soft-landing on 5 June 2025.
 The attempt to land in Mare Frigoris (the Sea of Cold), was unsuccessful and the lander, Hakuto-R Mission 2, crashed into the lunar surface.